Stanley (drinkware company): Acquisitions and shift overseas (1965–2020)

 In 1965, the Stanley line was acquired by Aladdin Industries of Nashville, Tennessee.
 In 1988, Aladdin outsourced the plastic molding assembly of Stanley thermoses to Brazil.

 In 2002, the Seattle-based Pacific Market International (PMI) acquired the Stanley and Aladdin retail and branding rights.
 They expanded the brand to include other non-insulated products including barware and flasks.
 PMI began manufacturing Stanley products in China.

 Stanley introduced the Adventure Quencher tumbler in 2016.
 The Quencher's early sales were not substantial, and the company stopped restocking and marketing it in 2019.
 After working with the Buy Guide, a women-run blog based in Utah, to sell 5,000 Quenchers, the company resumed production in an increasingly broad array of colors.
 The product was the primary driver of Stanley's annual sales increasing from $70 million in 2019 to an estimated $750 million in 2023.
 Since successful influencer marketing campaigns for the Quencher, Stanley has shifted its marketing to sell primarily to women.

 Rebranding and the "Stanley cup" (2020–present)

 In 2020, the company hired Terence Reilly, formerly of Crocs, as its president; sales of Quenchers rose 275% between 2020 and 2021.
-In November 2024, Stanley announced its multi-year partnership with footballer Lionel Messi marking the brand's first collaboration with a professional athlete.
+In November 2024, Stanley announced its multiyear partnership with Lionel Messi marking the brand's first collaboration with a professional athlete.
 The partnership brought multiple new products including The Quencher ProTour Flip Straw Tumbler, High Precision Flow Mate System, Classic Mate Mug and Mate Bombilla.